Don't Give Up The Ship: Oliver Hazard Perry's Victory at the Battle of Lake Erie

 After boarding the Niagara and raising his battle flag once again, Perry rallied his forces and sailed toward the British line.
 With Barclay severely wounded and the captain and first lieutenant of every British vessel incapacitated, junior officers were forced to take command of the fleet, men who had “little or no experience maneuvering ships in the chaos of combat,” according to the NPS.
 Crashing through the enemy line of ships and pouring out fire, Perry and his sailors overwhelmed the battered British squadron.
 In the end, the entire enemy fleet fell into Perry’s hands.
 The victorious master commandant ultimately returned to the devastated Lawrence, where he received the British to discuss terms of surrender.
 Afterwards, Perry wrote to the future ninth President of the United States, William H. Harrison: “Dear General: We have met the enemy and they are ours.
 Two ships, two brigs, one schooner and one sloop.
 Yours with great respect and esteem, O.H.
 Perry.”

-Considered a major turning point of the War of 1812, Oliver Perry’s victory over the Royal Navy secured control of Lake Erie for America and forced the British to abandon Detroit.
+Considered a major turning point in the War of 1812, Oliver Perry’s victory over the Royal Navy secured control of Lake Erie for America and forced the British to abandon Detroit.
 Additionally, Perry’s success paved the way for General Harrison’s victory later that October at the Battle of Thames, which established U.S. sovereignty over the Ohio and Michigan territories.
 Reflecting on the significance of the battle, Theodore Roosevelt later wrote, “The victory of Lake Erie was most important, both in its material results and in its moral effect.
 It gave us complete command of all the upper lakes, prevented any fears of invasion from that quarter, increased our prestige with the foe and our confidence in ourselves....”
 In a war that had featured many setbacks for the young United States, Perry became a national hero, delivering a victory that his country truly needed.
 For good reason, he would forever be remembered as the “Hero of Lake Erie.”

 American Battlefield Trust: Oliver Hazard Perry.